timothyvanderaerden/ecto_mysql_match/README.md

 ## Usage

 To enable fulltext search you must first add the `FULLTEXT` index on one our more columns.
+The index can only be set on text columns: `char`, `varchar` and `text`.

 To add during table creation:
 ```sql